Frequently Asked Questions – Au.D.

 Yes, it would be possible.
 However, since the Ph.D. is a research (not practitioner) degree, much of the coursework is different.

-Several sites will be within the many facilities located on the Vanderbilt campus see review in answer for Question #3.
+Several sites will be within the many facilities located on the Vanderbilt campus.
 Other nationally recognized and geographically diverse sites are available.
 Students will be matched to specific training sites based on their training needs and clinical interests.

 Most definitely faculty play an active role in helping students identify potential job opportunities, they assist students with making contact with potential employers and offer letters of support.
 The majority of the faculty serve on national boards, committee and working groups and consequently they are well connected to the job market across the U.S. Moreover, as mentioned earlier, because of the national reputation of the Vanderbilt audiology program, many prospective employers contact Vanderbilt when job openings are available.